Hemocyanin: Spectral properties

 Much work has been devoted to preparing synthetic analogues of the active site of hemocyanin.
 One such model, which features a pair of copper centers bridged side-on by peroxo ligand, shows ν(O-O) at 741 cm^{−1} and a UV-Vis spectrum with absorbances at 349 and 551 nm.
 Both of these measurements agree with the experimental observations for oxyHc.
 The Cu-Cu separation in the model complex is 3.56 Å, that of oxyhemocyanin is ca. 3.6 Å (deoxyHc: ca. 4.6 Å).

 Anticancer effects

 The hemocyanin found in the blood of the Chilean abalone, Concholepas concholepas, has immunotherapeutic effects against bladder cancer in murine models.
-Mice primed with C. concholepas before implantation of bladder tumor (MBT-2) cells.
-Mice treated with C. concholepas hemocyanin showed antitumor effects: prolonged survival, decreased tumor growth and incidence, and lack of toxic effects and may have a potential use in future immunotherapy for superficial bladder cancer.
+Mice treated with C. concholepas hemocyanin, before implantation of bladder tumor (MBT-2) cells, showed antitumor effects: prolonged survival, decreased tumor growth and incidence, and lack of toxic effects.
+This may have potential use in future immunotherapy for superficial bladder cancer.

 Keyhole limpet hemocyanin (KLH) is an immune stimulant derived from circulating glycoproteins of the marine mollusk Megathura crenulata.
-KLH has been shown to be a significant treatment against the proliferations of breast cancer, pancreas cancer, and prostate cancer cells when delivered in vitro.
-Keyhole limpet hemocyanin inhibits growth of human Barrett's esophageal cancer through both apoptic and nonapoptic mechanisms of cell death.
+KLH has been shown to be a significant treatment against the proliferations of breast cancer, pancreatic cancer, and prostate cancer cells when delivered in vitro.
+Keyhole limpet hemocyanin inhibits growth of human Barrett's esophageal cancer through both apoptotic and nonapoptotic mechanisms of cell death.